bamlab/dev-standards/project-standards/technical-agility/react-native-test.s.md

 });
 ```

-The effect on the state:
+A more interesting to do is to test the saga effect on the state:
 ```javascript
 // Test
 import reducer from '../reducer';